 If your suspended ceilings are installed between floors with similar temperatures, the insulation isn’t something you need to think about.
 The same can be said of subterranean rooms with suspended ceilings.
 Gloucester businesses typically heat these, in part, using the space above.
 By insulating the surface of your suspended ceiling, you could actually reduce heat flow to that area.

 SLP Interiors offers office fit-outs, full commercial or retail fit-outs of suspended ceilings, solid/glazed partitions, dry lining and plastering.
-Please call us on 0117 2140852 or email us at [email protected] to discuss your project with us.
+If you’re looking for an experienced suspended ceiling fitter, please call us on 0117 2140852 or email us at email@example.com to discuss your project with us.